-The birth of Meghan Markle and Prince Harry‘s first child is upon us, as is the first anniversary of the royal wedding.
+The birth of Meghan Markle and Prince Harry‘s first child has come and gone, as has the first anniversary of the royal wedding, and the announcement that Meghan and Harry are moving away from royal life.
 Consequentially, the world’s interest in the former actress known as Meghan Markle is at a fever pitch.

 We all can’t get enough of the American actress turned British royal, but what is it about Meghan that has us all so obsessed?
 Are we just all fantasizing about escaping the doldrums of our lives by falling in love and joining the royal family?
 At some level, this is what psychologists call projective fantasy.